PROTOCOL DETAILS

 FillAmountZeroFill amount must be greater than zero

-InvalidDeadlineFill deadline is in the past or invalid
+InvalidDeadlineFill deadline is in the past

-InvalidDestinationChainDestination chain is not supported
+InvalidDestinationChainDestination chain is not supported, or is not the current chain

 InvalidOrderStatusOrder is not in a valid status for this operation

-InvalidOrderVersionOrder version doesn't match contract version
+InvalidOrderVersionOrder version doesn't match the contract version

-InvalidReportFill report data is invalid
+InvalidReportFill or cancel report data is invalid, or breaks an invariant

 NotAuthorizedCaller is not authorized for this operation